 First church was razed and a frame building arose

 Accordingly, a site was selected and, all hands working together, trees were felled and a small log house was built.
 The rich fertile soil yielded more than these people ever dreamed that it would and a year later they decided that a larger and better church could be afforded.
 So the little log church was razed and a more pretentious frame building arose in its stead.
-Shortly after the new building was completed in 1817, the church was formally organized and the Reverend Francis Porter of Long Cane Church, Abbeville, North Carolina, was called to the pastorate.
+Shortly after the new building was completed in 1817, the church was formally organized and the Reverend Francis Porter of Long Cane Church, Abbeville, South Carolina, was called to the pastorate.

 First school in Dallas County